- Members of the NBYO board go on learning tour of Venezuela.

 - NBYO launches a bilingual prototype centre at Beaverbrook School in Moncton with 50 students playing stringed instruments.

-- Expanding on the success of the prototype centre, the Moncton centre expands to 100 students and adds flute and clarinet.
+- Expanding on the success of the prototype centre, the Moncton centre expands, adding wind, brass and percussion instruments.